 The Act doesn't just cover works to a Party Wall (a wall separating two properties or built astride a boundary), it applies to various building works on or close to a boundary.
 It sets down the rights & duties of owners undertaking such works and provides protection to the adjoining owners.

 If a dispute arises between a person doing work and a neighbour a Party Wall Surveyor (or two Surveyors) must make a Party Wall Award to resolve the dispute.
 The surveyor's duty is to examine the proposed works and ensure that they are properly designed and are executed in a manner which is not likely to cause damage to adjoining buildings or property.
 A detailed record of the condition of the adjoining property is normally made so that if damage is caused it can be identified and made good.
 We use drones to survey inaccessible roofs.

 Section 3 Notice

 Section 6 Notice

 You can build a new wall either as a Party Wall (astride a boundary) subject to your neighbour's consent, or close to the boundary and wholly on your own property.
-It is important to know where your site boundary is.
+It's important to know where your boundary is.